Art Journals

 I also love the feeling of being small that you get in nature.
 It feels expansive and humbling at the same time.

-My main practice path was shadow work, with inclusion, realness, and wholeness being three of my strongest practice values.
-I find it as rich and sacred to be with the dark energies that can emerge in your being as with connecting to light energies, in part because it’s the doorway to accessing a more creative relationship with life.
+Working with dark energy flows and eros.
+My main practice path was shadow work, with realness and wholeness being a couple of my strongest practice values.
+I find it as rich and sacred to be present with dark energies as with connecting to light energies, in part because it’s the doorway to accessing a more creative relationship with life.

 One aspect of this is that I get a lot of eros arising on solo retreats; some of it is sexual, and sometimes I find it beneficial to work with it and to allow it to come to life.